Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Supplementary Materials

 \subsubsection{Convergence Diagnostic of $N_U$}

 Another aspect of convergence we assess is the number of UDGs $N_U$ in an image obtained from the MCMC chains.
-As noted in \cite{deonovic2017convergence}, traditional diagnostics such as the PSRF is not suited for categorical variables such as $N_U$. \citeauthor{deonovic2017convergence} thus proposed to conduct convergence diagnostic for categorical variables based on a modified Pearson's Chi-Squared test for homogeneity that accounts for autocorrelation in MCMC samples.
-However, there is no available software that can be used directly to conduct the test, and the test also requires categorical time series from the MCMC chains to follow certain model structure.
-Therefore, we opted to thin our MCMC chains for $N_U$ till the samples can all be considered independent.
+As noted in \cite{deonovic2017convergence}, traditional diagnostics such as the PSRF is not suited for categorical variables such as $N_U$. \citeauthor{deonovic2017convergence} thus propose a convergence diagnostic for categorical variables based on a modified Pearson's Chi-Squared test for homogeneity that accounts for autocorrelation in MCMC samples.
+However, there is no available software that we can employ to conduct the test.
+The test also requires categorical time series from the MCMC chains to follow a certain model structure.
+Therefore, we opt to thin our MCMC chains for $N_U$ until the samples can be considered independent.
 We then use the thinned sample of $N_U$ to conduct the standard Pearson's Chi-Squared test for homogeneity.

-Table \ref{tab:NU diagnostic} shows the homogeneity test results for $N_U$ based on thinned MCMC chains from all models fitted to the $12$ images.
+Table \ref{tab:NU diagnostic} shows the homogeneity test results for $N_U$ based on the thinned MCMC chains from all models fitted to the $12$ images.
 The tests were conducted at $5\%$ significance level.
 All tests results have concluded that $N_U$ obtained from different chains are homogeneous, thus indicating convergence for $N_U$.